 When you use any of our services, we may disclose your personal information to the following parties:

-- Data Processors In order to provide the services, we may use third parties to process personal information on our behalf for tasks such as vehicle lookup, house rebuild value, postcode lookup, and facilitating email communications with you.
+- Data Processors In order to provide the services, we may use third parties to process personal information on our behalf for tasks such as vehicle lookup, house rebuild value, postcode lookup, fraud detection and prevention (as detailed in section 3 above) and facilitating email communications with you.
 Also, for some products, we may use quote facilities used by the insurer to help facilitate the provision of a quote for you.
 The companies that provide these quote facilities act as data processors for us and/or the provider.

 We may also use certain data processors for analytical purposes, for example, to help us understand how well our website is performing and how you use our website.